 - the famous DAO Hack was possible thanks to the gate that Solidity's complete Turing language left behind.

-- Constantinopole upgarde also posed a threat due to its turing-complete functions that Solidity possesses (as a result it has been delayed).
+- Constantinopole upgarde also posed a threat due to its turing-complete functions that Solidity possesses (it was delayed as a result).

 - Solidity does not give an opportunity to accurately estimate transaction costs or time to stop the process and execution, which is sometimes used by bad actors.